-Just as the Holy Grail has become a legend, so has this financial solution; which offers you extremely powerful tax advantages.
+Just as the Holy Grail has become a legend, so has this financial solution, which offers you compelling tax advantages.
 A Health Savings Account (HSA) offers just that.
-And if you meet the qualifications to contribute to one, you can also be beneficiary to one of the most powerful retirement planning solutions out there.
+And if you meet the qualifications to contribute to one, you can also be a beneficiary of one of the most powerful retirement planning solutions out there.

 What is an HSA?

-Many things are uncertain about the future, but one thing virtually all of us will experience is medical costs.
-An HSA is a tax advantaged savings vehicle that allows you to pay for medical expenses tax-free now or in the future.
+Many things are uncertain about the future, but virtually all of us will experience medical costs.
+An HSA is a tax-advantaged savings vehicle that allows you to pay for medical expenses tax-free now or in the future.
 It can also be thought of as an improved version of a Flexible Spending Account (FSA).

 Do I Qualify?

-In order to qualify to fully contribute to an HSA you must:
+To qualify to contribute to an HSA fully you must:

-- Cannot be enrolled in any other non-HDHP health plan (including Medicare)
+- You cannot be enrolled in any other non-HDHP health plan (including Medicare).

-- Cannot be claimed as a dependent on anyone else’s tax return
+- It cannot be claimed as a dependent on anyone else’s tax return.

 Is my Health Insurance Considered an HDHP?

-*Plan must also include no insurance coverage until the deductible is met, except when expenses are for preventative care, dental expenses, and/or vision expenses.
+*Plan must also include no insurance coverage until the deductible is met, except for preventative care, dental expenses, and/or vision expenses.

 - Contributions are pre-tax, leaving you with more spendable income